vnemes/AndroidBenchmark/README.md

 ## Conclusions

-We feel that while developing this project we have learn a lot of particularities of the Android Application Development process, Android & Firebase specific best practices, and last but not least a better understanding in the inner workings of how the complex system we carry in our pocket works and interacts with the environment, be it through sensors or the internet.
+We feel that while developing this project we have learned a lot about the particularities of the Android Application Development Process, Android & Firebase specific *Best Pactices*, and last but not least a better understanding of the inner workings on how the complex system we carry in our pocket works and interacts with the environment, be it through sensors or the Internet.